Home › Forums › Syphon › Syphon Development – Developer › new-frame handler increasing retain count

 – (void)setClientFromSearchHavingLock:(BOOL)isLocked

-//newClient = [[SyphonClient alloc] initWithServerDescription:[matches lastObject] options:nil newFrameHandler:nil];
+are….//newClient = [[SyphonClient alloc] initWithServerDescription:[matches lastObject] options:nil newFrameHandler:nil];

 newClient = [[SyphonClient alloc] initWithServerDescription:[matches lastObject] options:nil newFrameHandler:^(SyphonClient *client) {